 Dark Leafy Greens

 There is a reason kale has been trendy for the past several years!
-Dark greens are rich in almost every vitamin a pregnant woman needs, and are an excellent source of antioxidants and phytochemicals that are important for good health.
-Don’t limit yourself to the same old spinach salad – try arugula, collard greens, and mustard greens to to mix things up.
+Dark greens are rich in almost every vitamin a pregnant person needs, and are an excellent source of antioxidants and phytochemicals that are important for good health.
+Don’t limit yourself to the same old spinach salad – try arugula, collard greens, and mustard greens to mix things up.
+Cooking your leafy greens makes many nutrients easier to absorb and digest.

 Salmon

-The American College of Obstetricians and Gynecologists recommends 2-3 servings (8-12 ounces) of fish per week for pregnant women.
+The American College of Obstetricians and Gynecologists recommends 2-3 servings (8-12 ounces) of fish per week during pregnancy.
 This helps your baby get the omega-3 fatty acids they need for brain and neurological development.
-Salmon, along with haddock, sardines, and shrimp, is a lower mercury fish.
+Salmon, haddock, and sardines are lower mercury fish choices.

 Avocado

 Rich and buttery avocados are a delicious way to get your fill of healthy fats, folate, potassium and antioxidants.
-A 2016 study in Nutrients identified avocadoes as a unique source of the critical nutrients mothers need.
+A 2016 study in Nutrients identified avocados as a unique source of the critical nutrients needed during pregnancy.
 So go beyond guacamole and enjoy avocados on sandwiches, salads, or simply spread on toast.

 Nuts and Seeds